openvinotoolkit/model_server/docs/demultiplexing.md

 ![diagram](multiple_demultiplexers.svg)

 ## Configurable gathering step
 OpenVINO&trade; Model Server provides ability to gather results from demultiplexers before any pipeline node execution and is not limited to gathering in `response` node.
 This operation does not append new dimension into pipeline output shape.
 This appends new dimension into gathering node inputs.
 To gather from any demultiplexer in pipeline, specify node name with `gather_from_node: <node_name>` parameter.
 The uses of this functionality is when pipeline shall collect responses from all branches and decide upon gathered result.
 This could be decision node for next branching (demultiplexing).
-This allows creaing complex pipelines without a need to send intermediate results to the client.
+This allows creating complex pipelines without a need to send intermediate results to the client.
 As real example, one could create pipeline with face detection model detecting `N` faces and setup emotion recognition model for each detected face.
 Next, by setting up gather node, scheduler can collect `N` emotion results, we may trigger next pipeline steps depending of dominant emotion of people included in the original image.

 Example pipeline with `gather_from_node` specified before Model C execution: